Constraining Flavour Symmetries At The EW Scale I: The A4 Higgs Potential

 \subsubsection{The Alignment $(v e^{i \omega_1}, v,0)$}

 \mathversion{normal} As for the vacuum alignment $(v_1,v_2,v_3)$ commented in sec~\ref{ressecCP3} the alignment $(v e^{i \omega_1}, v,0)$ does not preserve any $A_4$ subgroup.
-Moreover since even CP is broken any symmetry cannot help us in sketching the behavior we expect.
-In general any state, having a CP even and a CP odd component, may couple to $Z$ and to another neutral state.
-However we expect limit situations in which for example CP is almost conserved and the 2 lightest states have almost the same CP parity.
-Thus for those cases we do not expect any lower bound on $m_1$ and $m_2$.
-On the contrary the coupling between the $W$ with the lightest neutral and the lightest charged scalars does not go to zero when CP is almost restored.
-Then we expect that the quantity $m_1^2+m_{ch_1}^2$ is bounded by the $W$ decay (fig. \ref{fig.vvomega0}).
-For what concerns the upper bound on the lighetst neutral mass state we do not expect any clear cut because we may not identify a SM-like Higgs.
+Since the two lightest Higgses might have the same CP eigenvalue, the $Z$ boson does not decay into them and no lower bound on $m_1$ and $m_2$ can be recovered in fig. \ref{fig.vvomega0}.
+On the other hand, the $W$ boson decay gives a lower bound on the quantity $m_1^2+m_{ch_1}^2$.
+Regarding the upper bound on the lightest neutral mass state we do not expect any clear cut, because we may not identify a SM-like Higgs.

 \mathversion{bold}